BethMassi/HybridSharedUI/Readme.md

 5. Now add project references to `MyApp.Shared` from both `MyApp.MAUI` & `MyApp.Web` project

 6. Move the `Components` folder and all of its contents from `MyApp.MAUI` to `MyApp.Shared` (Ctrl+X, Ctrl+V)
+ _NOTE: The Counter.razor page won't work on the web if you don't specify an Interactive rendering mode, so you might want to delete that page._

 7. Move `wwwroot/css` folder and all of its contents from from `MyApp.MAUI` to `MyApp.Shared` (Ctrl+X, Ctrl+V)